MAT34525/A4S1_WMLMS/README.md

 The “Web Music Library Management System” (WMLMS) is designed to provide users with a user-friendly experience to manage their playlists.
 Users can easily create and edit them.

-The repository contains
+## The repository contains :
 - Scripts for database setup, including table creation, data population, user management, and security measures (SQL).
 It also includes queries for data retrieval and system optimization.
+The dataset used for this project is the Spotify Dataset from Kaggle : https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks, with “artists.csv” and “tracks.csv”.
+We chose to split “tracks.csv” into “tracks.csv” and “tracks_audio_features.csv” thanks to a python script ;
 - Management, login and navigation interfaces codes (Node and React)

 ## Key features